 Types of Deposits under the Capital Gains Account Scheme

-The taxpayer can choose the type of deposit considering criteria like liquidity, interest rate, restrictions on withdrawal, future plan for specified investment, etc.
+The taxpayer can choose the type of deposit considering various criteria like liquidity, interest rate, restrictions on withdrawal, plan for specified investments, etc.

 - Type A – Savings Deposit

-- The term deposit is similar to a fixed deposit account.
-Interest is credited to the account at regular intervals and the rate of interest is similar to a term deposit.
-The bank issues a deposit certificate to the account holder which should be submitted at the time of withdrawal.
-There are restrictions on withdrawals.
+The term deposit is similar to a fixed deposit account.
+The bank credits interest to the account at regular intervals, offering a rate similar to a term deposit.
+Furthermore, the account holder receives a deposit certificate from the bank, which needs to be presented during withdrawal.
+However, under this account, there are certain restrictions for withdrawal.

 Withdrawals from CGAS